dwn/continua/README.md

 Create an app in Heroku

-In Heroku Deploy settings, connect the app to your Github repo, and enable automatic deploys
+In Heroku Deploy settings, select `Deployment method` as `GitHub` and find your GitHub project

+Enable `Automatic deploys` from `master`

 Even though we've enabled ACL and CORS, we still must also set up credentials that will permit Heroku services to talk to Google Cloud Storage through the API - whew! using Storage is a lot of work